Henry Wofford: Career

-Wofford also works as an anchor and writer for KLIV 1590 in San Jose, California, and as a news director, anchor, and sports announcer for KSJS 90.5, San Jose State University's campus radio station.
+Wofford also worked as an anchor and writer for KLIV in San Jose, California, and as a news director, anchor, and sports announcer for KSJS, San Jose State University's campus radio station.
 He does fill-in shifts for a 95.7 The Game in San Francisco.

 He is a member of the National Association of Journalists, as well as the Radio-Television News Directors Association.

+Beginning in August 2018, Wofford became public information officer for the Napa County Sheriff's Department.